johnalison/obsidian-notes/Journal/17 January 2025 Friday.md

 # Debugging the synthetic data CI
-- [ ] Check input jets
+- [x] Check input jets
 - adding selJet and selJet_no_bRegCorr Kinematics
-- Input jets are different
+- Input jets are different !
+- Adding debuggining to the make-synthetic-datasets job
+- [ ] Need to read in yml files

 [[ProgressReport 17 January 2024]]